 In the Neighborhood

-Loews Miami Beach Hotel sits on the corner of Collins Avenue and 16th Street, one block from Miami's iconic Lincoln Road, where you can dine in style at rooftop restaurant Juvia or spend hours shopping at the many boutiques that line the street.
+Loews Miami Beach Hotel sits on the corner of Collins Avenue and 16th Street, one block from Miami Beach's iconic Lincoln Road, where you can dine in style at rooftop restaurant Juvia or spend hours shopping at the many boutiques that line the street.
 While you’re here, pop into one of the city’s edgier designer shops, Alchemist.
 Take advantage of the hotel’s beachfront locale (and complimentary beach chairs) or head to one of South Beach’s signature pool parties at nearby Hyde Beach.
-You may associate South Beach with clubbing — and you’re near some of the best, like LIV Nightclub at the Fontainebleau — but don’t miss out on Miami's arts and culture scene, either.
+You may associate South Beach with clubbing — and you’re near some of the best, like LIV Nightclub at the Fontainebleau — but don’t miss out on Miami Beach's arts and culture scene, either.
 Fillmore Miami is about 10 minutes from Loews Miami Beach Hotel.
 It's where shows like The Dick Clark Show were filmed back in the 1960s.
 Now, the venue hosts nearly 200 concerts each year, and attracts musicians like Tori Amos, Lily Allen, and Interpol.

 Miami International Airport is about a 25-minute drive from the resort, depending on traffic.
-Both Uber and Lyft operate in Miami (expect to pay around $25 for a private car, or $15 for a pool), and the resort can arrange a shuttle service.
+Both Uber and Lyft operate in Miami Beach (expect to pay around $25 for a private car, or $15 for a pool), and the resort can arrange a shuttle service.
 You can also fly into Fort Lauderdale-Hollywood International Airport, which is about an hour away by car.

 If you’re looking for the full South Beach experience (but you also want to include kids and/or four-legged friends), Loews Miami Beach Hotel checks off all the boxes.
 From the gorgeous beachfront to the buzzy eateries, to the lively bars to the pristine spa, the property truly offers something for everyone.